Richard Irvine Manning III

 Richard Irvine Manning III (August 15, 1859 – September 11, 1931) was an American politician from the U.S. state of South Carolina.
 He served as a state legislator and as the 92nd governor of South Carolina.

 Biography

-Richard Irvine Manning III was born in Sumter County, South Carolina on August 15, 1859 to Richard Irvine Manning II.
+Richard Irvine Manning III was born in Sumter County, South Carolina, on August 15, 1859, to Richard Irvine Manning II.
 His grandfather, Richard Irvine Manning I, had served as governor of the state from 1824 to 1826.

-He attended the University of Virginia from 1877 to 1879.